TrueWill/tzientist/README.md

 - Both `publish` and `enabled` should be fast
 - Both `publish` and `enabled` should **not** throw (they should catch any errors)

+---

+Q. Why doesn't Tzientist randomize the order in which the control and the candidate are run?

+A. Because those functions should not have side effects.

 ## To do

 - Timer support.